How investing in New York’s next hottest area provided handsome returns for our clients

 Rate of return: 49.8 percent

 The WTC is a remarkable show of resilience for New York.
 It marks the new Downtown which has become a destination.
-The future completion of 2 WTC and 3 WTC would make the area even more vibrant.
+The future completion of 2 WTC and the Perelman Performing Arts Center would make the area even more vibrant.

 Yes, we still recommend clients to the area and continue to forecast strong appreciation.
 It has been a pleasure seeing the WTC area develop over the past years.
 The redevelopment of the WTC proves to the world New Yorkers’ never-give-up attitude and strength.

 We focus on global investors buying Manhattan condos for portfolio diversification and long term return-on-investment.

 1) Identify the right buy based on objectives

 5) Market the property at the eventual sale